pdzzzn/crewswap/README.md

 [ ]3.
 Insert Duties from Modal into database

-[ ]4.
+[✔]4.
 Filter duties on roster page to show only duties from users of the same group (i.e. Captains only see Duties posted by other Captains etc.)
 [ ]5.
-Add filters to roster page yarn
+Add filters to roster page
     - Filter by Departure Location
     - Arrival Location
     - Layover or not layover.